Health Risks of Bed Bugs on Babies and Toddlers

 All preventable deaths are tragic, but nothing could be more devastating to a well-meaning parent than the preventable death of their child.
 Sadly, accidental child deaths have occurred due to the excessive application of bed bug pesticides.

 Canadian Child Dies from Phosphine Gas Poisoning

-The family’s names were not publicly released, but sister Shazia Yarkhan told Edmonton reporters that “she just wanted to kill bugs, and she just put some medicine over there in [the] apartment because she complained to the apartment caretaker and she didn’t respond to anything.”
+The family’s names were not publicly released, but her sister told Edmonton reporters that “they just wanted to kill bugs…she just put some medicine over there in [the] apartment because she complained to the apartment caretaker and she didn’t respond to anything.”

-Without knowing additional details about the building, it is inappropriate to speculate on whether the landlord, Sandy Mijajlovic, was legally responsible for treating bed bugs in the unit.
+Without knowing additional details about the building, it is inappropriate to speculate on whether the landlord was legally responsible for treating bed bugs in the unit.
 In Maryland, many county codes contain provisions holding landlords responsible for bed bug extermination.

 The remaining tenants were evacuated after investigators determined the source of the contamination.
-“The building is safe,” said Mijajlovic, who also lived in the building at the time of the incident.
+“The building is safe,” said the landlord, who also lived in the building at the time of the incident.

 “It’s a difficult situation,” she told reporters.
 “I know the kids… I see them.
 It’s not easy to see someone pass away.
 It’s such a small baby.”